datasektionen/bawang-content/en/organization/faq/body.md

 #### Do I need to be a chapter member to do stuff?

 Yep.
-The only think you can do without being a member, is that you can spend time at META (our lunch room) between 06:00 and 17:00.
+The only think you can do without being a member, is spending time at META (our lunch room) between 06:00 and 17:00.

 #### I need a location, could I book META?